EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Please note each nomination will earn you 2 bonus points (subject to a maximum of 10 bonus points during the season) although you have to submit an image of the person nominated.
 See Earn Bonus Points for details.

-I have entered numerous photos, Swingers Predictions, and other competitions and feel I should be selected for a Player of the Month prize but I never win anything!?
+I have entered numerous photos, Swingers Predictions, and other competitions and feel I should be selected for a prize but I never win anything!?

 Unless otherwise stated, in order to be eligible for any competitions or prizes within Flying Club Swingers (excluding the final and leaderboard prizes) Swingers must have taken a Virgin Atlantic Flying Club or Partner earning or spending activity during a rolling 12 month period working back from the date that the prize is awarded.

 In other words, Flying Club miles must be credited to their account at the time the prize is awarded.
-Prize flights awarded to Rest of the World finalists to England in November 2012 do not qualify as an earning activity.
+Prize flights awarded to Team Europe finalists to South Carolina in November 2015 do not qualify as an earning activity.

 See terms & conditions for more details.